18. Women and the Great Depression

 In It’s Up to the Women, Roosevelt provided a handbook for women during the Great Depression.
 It was inspirational at times, but mostly, it was practical.
 It provided inexpensive meal plans, recipes, instructions, and most importantly put forward the idea that women did have power to shape their homes and their destinies.
 She believed these trying times would just help women forge strong characters.
 She wrote, “The women know that life must go on and that the needs of life must be met and it is their courage and determination which, time and again, have pulled us through worse crises than the present one.”

-Translation?
-“Ladies, we’ve been through some stuff.
-If we made it through that, we can make it through this depression.”
-That said, it’s important to remember, as we’ve already touched on, women’s experiences of this hard time varied greatly based on my factors.
+It’s important to remember, as we’ve already touched on, women’s experiences of this hard time varied greatly based on many factors.
 Women’s age, marital status, geographic location, race, and ethnicity all affected how complicated a woman’s chance at surviving difficult Depression circumstances were.
 For example, an urban housewife with electricity and running water might have been struggling, but she arguably still had an easier time than a similarly struggling rural woman...who also had to deal with the lack of these conveniences.

 The typical married woman in the 1930s had a husband who was still employed, but who likely took a pay cut or reduced hours to keep his job.
 If he had lost his job, often the family had enough resources to survive without going on relief or losing all their possessions.
 Nearly every woman, rich or poor, faced a reduction in income.

 For some women, though, this reduction of income and the effects of the Depression were more extreme than others.
 Many Black Americans obviously experienced the Depression differently than white people.
 Many of them were already struggling under the yoke of discrimination and prejudice.
 Even before Black Tuesday, Black Americans had way fewer job options than white people.
+Many Black men worked in service industries that were particularly susceptible to difficult economic times.
+Chauffeurs, gardeners, and Pullman Porters were often some of the first to lose their jobs when their employers faced a reduction in income.
 Times were already hard, but then they became harder.

 Her efforts were mirrored in other communities with large African American populations.
-These movements did make change, but overall, Black Americans still had an unemployment rate that was twice that of white Americans, while simultaneously benefiting less from government relief and public works projects than their white counterparts.
+These movements did make change, but overall, Black Americans still had an unemployment rate that was twice that of white Americans, while simultaneously benefiting less from government relief and public works projects than their white counterparts–many of the alphabet agencies we discussed implemented racial quotas that mirrored the racial proportions of the population.
+The CCC, for example, limited Black workers to a maximum of 10% of the labor force.

 Meanwhile, President Roosevelt was at least attempting to improve Black rights in the US.
 He himself hired Black Americans and placed critics of segregation, disenfranchisement, and lynching in key positions in his administration.
 One of these additions was Mary McLeoud Bethune.
 Bethune was born in South Carolina to former enslaved persons and eventually became one of the most well known educators and civil rights leaders of the 20th century.
 Bethune may have been Roosevelt’s advisor on minority affairs, but her appointment was a major step for Black women.

 For some women, though, this reduction of income and the effects of the Depression were more extreme than others.
 Many Black Americans obviously experienced the Depression differently than white people.
 Many of them were already struggling under the yoke of discrimination and prejudice.
 Even before Black Tuesday, Black Americans had way fewer job options than white people.
+Many Black men worked in service industries that were particularly susceptible to difficult economic times.
+Chauffeurs, gardeners, and Pullman Porters were often some of the first to lose their jobs when their employers faced a reduction in income.
 Times were already hard, but then they became harder.

 Her efforts were mirrored in other communities with large African American populations.
-These movements did make change, but overall, Black Americans still had an unemployment rate that was twice that of white Americans, while simultaneously benefiting less from government relief and public works projects than their white counterparts.
+These movements did make change, but overall, Black Americans still had an unemployment rate that was twice that of white Americans, while simultaneously benefiting less from government relief and public works projects than their white counterparts–many of the alphabet agencies we discussed implemented racial quotas that mirrored the racial proportions of the population.
+The CCC, for example, limited Black workers to a maximum of 10% of the labor force.

 Meanwhile, President Roosevelt was at least attempting to improve Black rights in the US.
 He himself hired Black Americans and placed critics of segregation, disenfranchisement, and lynching in key positions in his administration.
 One of these additions was Mary McLeoud Bethune.
 Bethune was born in South Carolina to former enslaved persons and eventually became one of the most well known educators and civil rights leaders of the 20th century.
 Bethune may have been Roosevelt’s advisor on minority affairs, but her appointment was a major step for Black women.